 This amino acid is not suggested for pregnancy because it may increase bleeding risk.
 It is also not suggested for use during lactation.
 L-Arginine is best taken in preparation for pregnancy.

-There is some research that has shown its safety for use in combination with antioxidants in preventing preeclampsia for women with a history of preeclampsia due to nutritional deficiencies.
-In this case it should only be used while under the supervision of a doctor.
+Research in the British Medical Journal has shown its safety for use in combination with antioxidants in preventing preeclampsia for women with a history of preeclampsia due to nutritional deficiencies.
+In this case, it should only be used while under the supervision of a doctor.

 Green food powder mixes